OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Step 10:

-While holding the button labeld `WEB CONFIG` on the RP2040 Advanced Breakout Board plug the other end of the USB cable into your computer.
+While holding the button labeled `WEB CONFIG` on the RP2040 Advanced Breakout Board plug the other end of the USB cable into your computer.

 Your RP2040 Advanced Breakout Board will now be in web-config mode.